What is a Letter Request Form?

 Can I view a LoR from a prior season?
 How?

 Yes, you can use the Season drop down menu on the top right side of the LoR Manager that allows you to toggle to the correct season.
-LoRs from the previous 7 years should be available for viewing or replacement.
+LoRs from the previous seven years should be available for viewing or replacement.

-I mistakenly uploaded the wrong letter for an applicant.
+I mistakenly uploaded the wrong letter for an applicant or would like to retract a letter.
 What should I do?

 Once a LoR has been uploaded for an applicant, it cannot be modified or removed.
 To make a correction, you must upload a revised version of the LoR using the instructions under Uploading a New Version of an Existing LoR section of the user guide.
 Programs will only be able to view the most recent version of the LoR, but LoR Authors will be able to view all versions.
 To retract a letter, upload a new blank version in place of your previous version.

 What if my file exceeds the 1 MB size limit?

 If you are struggling to meet the 1 MB file size limit, please try using a black and white document, minimizing or removing graphics, and/or adjusting your Adobe (PDF creator) settings.

 As a designee, which AAMC account should I use to upload the letter?